 Premises: 1,560m2 (approximate) portion of Lot 800, including the buildings and improvements on the land (Attachment 2 refers).
 The Premises area has been clarified from the area identified in the Prior Lease.
 The new lease removes the car parking areas from the Premises, but also incorporates the playground area within the Premises.
+Historically, the car park area has been used in common with the car park for John Moloney Park.
 Term: The period commencing on the Commencement Date and expiring 30 June 2024.
 Commencement Date: The date of execution of the lease.
-Option Term: 5 years commencing on 1 July 2024 and expiring on 30 June 2029 Rent: \$13,500 per annum (plus GST) A licensed valuer was appointed to determine the current market rental of the Premises.
+Option Term: 5 years commencing on 1 July 2024 and expiring on 30 June 2029 Rent: \$13,500 per annum (plus GST)A licensed valuer was appointed to determine the current market rental of the Premises.
 A valuation report dated 26 November 2020 recommended a rental of \$27,000 per annum plus GST.
 In accordance with characterisation of the Lessee as being within the 'Government' category (Category 1) under the City's Leasing Policy, the rent has been discounted by 50%.
+A peppercorn (\$1 per annum) rent was payable under the Prior Lease.
+Accordingly, the rent under the new lease is an improved commercial outcome for the City.
 Rent Review: Rent is reviewed by reference to CPI annually on 1 July, with a market rent review to occur on 1 July 2024.
-Permitted Purpose: Provision of family and community services Rates & Taxes: Lessee responsible for all rates including Council rates and water rates, taxes, assessments and impositions.
+Permitted Purpose: Provision of family and community services

+Rates & Taxes: Lessee responsible for all rates including Council rates and water rates, taxes, assessments and impositions.
 Outgoings: Lessee responsible for all outgoings including but not limited to electricity, gas, water and telephone/broadband used in relation to the Premises whether billed directly or otherwise.
 Building Insurance: Lessee responsibility Public Liability Insurance: Lessee responsibility - Minimum \$20 million Other Insurance: Lessee responsibility Maintenance: Lessee responsible to maintain the Premises.
 The Lessee's maintenance responsibilities include structural and capital works, given that the lease is on a ground lease basis.
 Lessee's initial maintenance works: Following an inspection of the Premises, Administration noted the following works were required to be undertaken by the Lessee: Roof sheeting is lifting; Sagging eaves; Repainting of eaves, fascia, gables; Patches need to be filled in eaves; Gutter needs to be cleaned and re-bolted to the roof; Most downpipes have been damaged; Soak wells to be unblocked; Protective paint is peeling off lintels; Some cornices are coming loose and have cracked; Wire fence in south side needs repair; Some of the retaining walls bases are eroded away; Hanger beam is warping; Cracks to walls; and Some door stoppers are facing the wrong way.
 The Lessee has agreed to undertake corrective maintenance works for these items within 6 months following the commencement of the new lease.
 The City has agreed to investigate cracked paving external to the Premises, but there are no other maintenance obligations for the City.
-Statutory Lessee responsibility Compliance: A destilence was a second of the second of t Documentation: A draft lease was prepared by Administration, based on a City template which has been used for previous ground leases.
+Statutory Compliance: Lessee responsibility Documentation: A draft lease was prepared by Administration, based on a City template which has been used for previous ground leases.
 The lease was reviewed and approved by the City's Legal Services unit in advance of submission to the Lessee.
 The Lessee agreed in writing to the essential lease terms outlined above, and subsequently approved on 17 September 2021 the conditions of the draft lease that had been provided for its review.